PoCInnovation/Workshops/software/14.Vercel/README.md

 │  ├── globals.css
 │  └── Home.module.css
 ├── .eslintrc.json     # Code-quality rules
-├── .gitignore         # Tells git which files (or patterns) it should ignored ├── next.config.js     # Next JS config
+├── .gitignore         # Tells git which files (or patterns) it should ignore ├── next.config.js     # Next JS config
 ├── package-lock.json  # Dependencies manager
 ├── package.json       # Package manager
 └── README.md          # Starter help
 ```

-Thanks [NextJS](https://nextjs.org/) we can both develop the frontend and the backend of our application.
+Thanks to [NextJS](https://nextjs.org/) we can both develop the frontend and the backend of our application.

-You must install dependencies :
+You must install the dependencies with one of those commands:

 Yarn : `yarn`<br>
 Npm:   `npm install`